Living in Mexico city long-term wasn’t in my plans.

 - Plenty to see and do: Cafés, bars, galleries, bookstores, and designer stores can all be found here.

-- Transportation: If you need transportation, there’s buses, the Metro, taxis, Uber, bikes, and even scooters at your disposal.
+- Transportation: If you need transportation, there are buses, the Metro, taxis, Uber, bikes, and even scooters at your disposal.

 - Parque Mexico is unrecognisable on Sundays: you can hear a pin drop and the area is bereft of the usual chaos, making it a lovely area to meet a friend for a cuppa.